No Products in the Cart

-Here was my experimental question: Does Pemmican, in 2022, have the same complete food value that it did 200 years ago?
+Here was my experimental question: Does Pemmican, in 2022, have the same complete food value as it did, 200 years ago?

-I figured that 30 days was a good length of time — I could extrapolate from there to infer how one might fare for longer periods, on Pemmican alone.
+I figured that 30 days was a good length of time, for an all-Pemmican fast.
+I could extrapolate from there to infer how one might fare for longer periods, on Pemmican alone.

-Basically, I predicted (and hoped) that my experience would be the same as that described by Admiral Peary and the other historical Pemmican enthusiasts.
+Basically, I predicted and prayed that my experience would be the same as that described by Admiral Peary and the other historical Pemmican enthusiasts.

 A New Food Sensitivity